dwrobel/flatcam/README.md

 =================================================

+16.01.2020

+- updated/optimized the GUI in Preferences for Paint Tool and for NCC Tool
+- work in Paint Tool to bring it up to date with NCC Tool

 15.01.2020

 - added key shortcuts and toolbar icons for the new tools: Align Object Tool (ALT+A) and Extract Drills (ALT+I)